 This is the type that helps to lower the risk of disease and heart attacks.

 The following fats are the type of fats you should be including in your diet:

-Omega 3 fats: This you can get from cold water fish such as salmon, mackerel and herrings, ideally you need to eat at least two portions a week.
+Omega 3 fats: You can get these from cold-water fish such as salmon, mackerel, and herrings; ideally, you need to eat at least two portions a week.

-Really the key to a healthy lifestyle, is a diet rich in more of the good fats then the bad fats.
+Really, the key to a healthy lifestyle is a diet rich in more of the good fats than the bad fats.

 Think heart health x